gladchinda/react-toggle-switch-demo/README.md

 # Building Toggle Switch (React Demo)

-This project contains a demo source code showing how to build a custom toggle switch component in a [React][react] application, which can be used as a substitute for controls like radios and checkboxes.
+This project contains a demo source code showing how to build a custom toggle switch component for a [React][react] application, which can be used as a substitute for controls like checkboxes.

 Prior experience working with the React framework is required for complete understanding of the demo code.
 You can checkout the [docs][react-docs] to learn more about React.

 Here is a screenshot of the demo React application: